bihealth/sodar-server/docs_manual/source/app_landingzones_create.rst

 Assay
     The assay under which the files in this landing zone will be uploaded.
-Title Suffix
+Title suffix
     Optional suffix for the landing zone title, mostly usable for differentiating between multiple zones.
 Description
     Optional description for e.g. notes regarding the landing zone.
-User Message
+User message
     Optional message displayed to project users upon successful validation and upload of this zone.
 This can contain e.g. a description of the files uploaded.
-Create Collections
+Collection creation
-    If set true, this will automatically create the expected root level collections under the zone.
-This helps to e.g. assure the expected collection names for libraries and avoid errors such as typos.
-Creation is enabled by default.
+    Select the method of automatic creation of iRODS collections.
+If enabled, this will create expected root level collections under the zone.
+This helps to e.g. assure the expected collection names corresponding to the sample sheets, avoiding errors such as typos.
 When moving files from the landing zone, empty collections will not be created in the sample repository.

-Restrict Collections
-    If set true and "create collections" is enabled, user write access is restricted to the automatically created collections.
-Subcollections can be freely created under existing collections, but the user has no permission to create new collections in the landing zone root.
-This will prevent accidental uploads to collections with names not corresponding to paths expected in the related sample sheets.
-If there is need to e.g. upload data corresponding to libraries not yet in the sample sheets, this option can be set false.
+    By default this is set to ``RESTRICT``, where user write access is restricted to created collections.
+Subcollections can be freely created, but the user can not create new root collections in the landing zone.
+This default mode is recommended.
+If there is need to e.g. upload data corresponding to samples not yet in the sampl sheets, you can select ``CREATE`` to create expected collections and enable creation of new ones, or ``NONE`` for manual collection creation.
 Configuration
     Selection for special configurations of landing zones with extra features.
     In most use cases this should be left blank.